Project COPE enables Hanley Foundation to fulfill our mission of aiding everyone affected by addiction.

 My name is Linda.
 I am the mother of a heroin addict who is now 35 years old.
 I have attended Al-Anon for over 20 years.
 Project COPE has given me a different perspective on addressing my son’s addiction.

 I was impressed with the enthusiasm of Barbara Shafer to help others even after the pain and suffering she endured with the death of her own daughter.
 Barbara is there to lift us up – no one can begin to know what another person goes through after the death of a child unless it happens to them.
 Barbara understands.

-Project C4OPE meetings allow me to vent.
+Project COPE meetings allow me to vent.
 I always feel better after speaking with Barbara, the other participants, and listening to the guest speakers.
-C4OPE’s educational component has helped me with anxiety and depression.
+COPE’s educational component has helped me with anxiety and depression.
 Suggestions from Ellaine Peck, MAET, ATR, regarding art and music therapy were so encouraging.
 Wynne Stallings, LMHC, CAP, spoke about co-dependency and the effects it has on all members of the family.
-Mike Lewis, CPA, spoke to C4OPE members regarding financial advice.
+Mike Lewis, CPA, spoke to COPE members regarding financial advice.
 One speaker suggested we read “Dreamland” by Sam Quinones about the history of drugs and drug trafficking in the United States and other countries.

 Parent Testimonial – Phillip